 “I consider my participation in the MFA Graduate Drawing program at Kendall to be one of the most rewarding experiences of my life,” Goidich said.
 “Kendall is very fortunate to have such a strong group of talented artists and faculty overseeing the drawing discipline.
 I am grateful for the opportunity to study under their guidance.”

-He is the second winner of the art competition, instituted in 2012 by the Rankin Art Gallery, in cooperation with the Humanities Department and the College of Arts and Sciences, to recognize the strength of MFA student artwork at Kendall.
+He is the second winner of the art competition, instituted in 2012 by the Rankin Art Gallery, in cooperation with the Humanities Department and the College of Arts, Sciences and Education, to recognize the strength of MFA student artwork at Kendall.

 The $1,000 Purchase Award is determined by a committee of faculty and staff, and a guest juror.
 This year, Grand Rapids Art Museum Associate Curator Cindy Buckner served in that role.